Introduction to Reservoir Engineering

 - Principles Of Well Testing

-Participants will learn about well decline curve analysis and other material balance concepts.
+Day 3 will start with hydrocarbon reserves volumetric methods.
+Participants will learn decline curve analysis and material balance concepts.
 They will also be discussing the principles of well testing during this day.
 Participants will also learn about the development of the diffusivity equation and how to use it.

 This three-day course is designed for geologists, geophysicists, petrophysicists working in exploration and exploitation.